pswhdev/holidays_optimizer/README.md

 I began by developing functions to collect user input for the country and state (if available).

 Since I intended to utilize the holidays library to retrieve holidays based on the country input, ensuring accurate results required obtaining the country abbreviation in accordance with the ISO 3166-1 alpha-2 code, as outlined in the [library's documentation](https://pypi.org/project/holidays/).

-To enhance user-friendliness and enable input of country names, I created a separate file containing a dictionary.
-This dictionary mapped country names to their respective abbreviations.
-Additionally, within the same file, I established a second dictionary called 'database,' which listed countries with available lists of states within the library to be used by the functions on the program.
+At the same time I wanted to enhance user-friendliness and enable input of country names, I therefore created a separate file containing a dictionary that mapped country names to their respective abbreviations and another one which listed countries with available lists of states within the library to be used by the functions on the program.

-To prevent mistypes and improve the user experience, I integrated the autocomplete feature from the [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) library when prompting for the country's name.

 I relied on the flowchart as my guide throughout the development process, ensuring that each function worked properly and that validations were effectively implemented at every step.